jddamore/IPSviewer/README.md

 - Textual display of narrative sections
 - Machine readable entries with a simple card view

 This tool is not a validator of the IPS standard.
-The IPS standard is currently available at https://hl7.org/fhir/uv/ips/
+The IPS implementation guide current build is here: http://build.fhir.org/ig/HL7/fhir-ips/

 ## Examples

 Some samples IPS files (in JSON) are included in the "samples" folder.
+Note that these samples were collected during HL7 and [Global Digital Health Partnership, (GDHP)](https://www.healthit.gov/topic/global-digital-health-partnership) connectathons and through discussions on chat.fhir.org.
+Organizations may have made changes to their software and technologies without updating samples in this respository.
+All samples should be considered illustrative for learning purposes and not indicative of any organization or IPS documents in the real-world.

-Note that these samples were collected during public connectathons.
-They may (or may not) validate according to the [IPS Standard](https://hl7.org/fhir/uv/ips/).
+There are two folders: "connectathon samples" and "validated samples".
+For samples in the connectathon folder, they may (or may not) validate according to the current [IPS Implementation Guide](http://build.fhir.org/ig/HL7/fhir-ips/).
+Samples that validate with no errors may have been moved to validated samples folder.

 ## How to Run Locally?